stevecochrane/protoclimber/README.md

   - Climbing in eight directions is now supported.
 - proto-15
   - Added a slight delay between movement steps that makes climbing feel a little more deliberate.
+- proto-16
+  - Replaced the stamina bar, which used to be a range of 0 to 100 values, to a segmented bar with 0 to 18 values.
+This is hopefully easier to parse.
+  - For now, stamina is back to an instant recharge when you touch the ground, with no drain while on the wall, but that might be restored later.